janderson2425/Training-Guide-Bun-s-Bakery-retire/README.md

 If needed, any special instructions required for the reviewer to run your project.

 The code for my project can be found on GitHub janderson2425 and is titled "Training-Guide-Bun-s-Bakery-retire".
-I have tested my project on my mentors computer.
+I have tested my project on my mentor's computer.
 Due to the the location of the index.html, I adjusted all file paths and image paths from absolute to relative to resolve display issues.
 I used GitHub Pages to host my site.
 I have over 29 commits that have been submitted over the 3 month course.

-The readme should be called readme.md or readme.txt and located in the top level of your project folder so that GitHub automatically displays it when viewing your project on GitHub
+I downloaded the same live server that was used in the Pluralsight courses to actively display my website and check how the code was looking as I was building it.
+I then used GitHub Pages to further see how my website was looking.